VictoriaCardos/ExerciciosJavaScript/README.md

 //11) Implemente um método que encontre os valores comuns entre dois arrays.Entrada do método ([6, 8], [8, 9]), Resultado do método: [8]

 //12) Have the function FirstReverse(str) take the str parameter being passed and return the string in reversed order.
 For example: if the input string is "Hello World and Coders" then your program should return the string sredoC dna dlroW olleH.

+//13) Have the function FirstFactorial(num) take the num parameter being passed and return the factorial of it.
+For example: if num = 4, then your program should return (4 * 3 * 2 * 1) = 24.
+For the test cases, the range will be between 1 and 18 and the input will always be an integer.